vijay-palanisamy-1986/Allianz/README.md

 Welcome !

 ## Pre-requistis
-- python3 installation
-- dbt-core installation
+- Install python 3 or higher: `brew install python`
+- Install dbt-core: `python3 -m pip install dbt-core`
+- Update all dependent dbt package: `dbt deps`
-- dbt-snowflake connector: python3 -m pip install dbt-core dbt-snowflake
+- Install dbt-snowflake database connector: `python3 -m pip install dbt-core dbt-snowflake`
-- Snowflake database: database created for this assignment connection details in [profile file](3_Design/profiles.yml)
+- Snowflake database: database created for this assignment.
+Connection ddetails in [presenation] (3_Design/Presentation.pptx) or [profile file](3_Design/profiles.yml).
+Its not good practice to share file with password in it, but sharing as this assignment project :)
+- Note:
+    - You can run these commands in Apple Mac Terminal or Unix or Linux or WSL (Windows Subsytem Linux).
+Please be aware that the installation procedure is slighty different in other OS
-- Note: If you are running this dbt-project with Apple silicon i.e., Macbook M1 or higher, Run the terminal using Rosetta [More info here](https://support.apple.com/en-us/102527)
+    - If you are running this dbt-project with Apple silicon i.e., Macbook M1 or higher, Run the terminal using Rosetta [More info here](https://support.apple.com/en-us/102527)

 ## About this project:
 - This is dbt assignment created for Alliaze Interview evaluation purpose.
 - Requirement of this assignment provided by Allianze is in [Allianz_DBT_Assignmnet_medior.doc](1_Requirements/Allianz_DBT_Assignmnet_medior.docx)
-- [Presentation](3_Design/Presentation.pptx) contains details about this project Design, Enviroment setup, dbt & Snowflake setup and implementation details etc
+- [Presentation](3_Design/Presentation.pptx) contains details about this project Design, Enviroment setup, dbt & Snowflake setup, Snowflake connection and implementation details etc

 ## Design:
 - [Solution design](3_Design/Solution.drawio)